-If a person gains confidential information through involvement in the administration of this Act, the person must not - (a) make a record of the information or intentionally disclose the information to anyone, other than under subsection (3),7 or (b) recklessly disclose the information to anyone.
+If a person gains confidential information through involvement in the administration of this Act, the person must not - (a) make a record of the information or intentionally disclose the information to anyone, other than under subsection (3), or (b) recklessly disclose the information to anyone.

-3 Coroners Act 2003, s.
+&lt;sup>3 Coroners Act 2003, s.
 8.

-4 Coroners Act 2003, ss 45, 46.
+&lt;sup>4 Coroners Act 2003, ss 45, 46.

-5 In accordance with the Births, Deaths and Marriages Act 2003, s.
+&lt;sup>5 In accordance with the Births, Deaths and Marriages Act 2003, s.
 48B.

-6 In accordance with the Coroners Act 2003, s.
+&lt;sup>6 In accordance with the Coroners Act 2003, s.
 54A.

-Subsection 3 permits a person to make a record of, or disclose, confidential information for this Act to discharge a function under another law, for a proceeding in a court or tribunal or if authorised under a regulation or another law.
+&lt;sup>7 Subsection 3 permits a person to make a record of, or disclose, confidential information for this Act to discharge a function under another law, for a proceeding in a court or tribunal or if authorised under a regulation or another law.